Sensibilitatea la lumină – Contează culoarea ochilor?

 Regardless of eye color, protection is essential:

-• wear wear sunglasses with 100% UV protection
+• wear sunglasses with 100% UV filter

 • choose lenses with anti-reflective coating

-• limit prolonged exposure to screens
+• limit prolonged screen exposure

 Technology with style